-While there are many strategies to help lawyers cope with stress – such as meditation and affirmations – breathing techniques are one of the simplest and most effective methods to reduce stress and blood pressure and increase the flow of oxygen to the brain.
+While there are many strategies to help family lawyers cope with work-related stress – such as meditation and affirmations – breathing techniques are some of the simplest and most effective methods to reduce stress and blood pressure and increase the flow of oxygen to the brain.

 By James Gray Robinson, Consultant and Speaker